 That being said the level of detail and instrumental separation combined with the black background and 3-stage capability of the DX220 makes the AMP1 MKII the more technically capable AMP card covering a wider base of efficient IEMs and headphones.

-As for the tonality or tuning the DX150/AMP 6 pairing has more low-end body, a richer instrumental timbre and a slightly musical tilt that I tend to associate with AK4490EQ DAC chip implementations.
+As for the tonality or tuning the DX150/AMP 6 pairing has a more low-end body, a richer instrumental timbre, and a slightly musical tilt that I tend to associate with AK4490EQ DAC chip implementations.

-The DX220/AMP1 MK2 is cleaner, more reference sounding with a black background and far more headroom also.
+The DX220/AMP1 MK2 is cleaner, more reference sounding with a black background, and has far more headroom also.
 You can hear that treble articulation stretch up and out far more than the DX150/AMP6 which tends to just roll off in favor of a smoother more relaxed sound.

 That theme carries right into the midrange performance with these two monitors.
 Imaging cues are far easier to detect, the dynamic range sounds more convincing and like the DX200 comparison leaves the DX150 sounding a little vaguer and imprecise.

 The level of resolution and degree of superior instrumental separation at times can be stark when comparing these two.
 Sure, you lose a little bass body but the accuracy and perceptible level of nuanced detail from that black background make the DX220/AMP1 MK2 combo just so much more engaging to my ears.

 As of now probably the strongest competitor to the DX220.
 This is a slightly smaller DAP but in the case of the Stainless-Steel version a much heavier DAP than the DX220.
 Some people might find the smaller form factor easier to manage in the hand for day-to-day use.